 Our History

 The trustee savings bank movement built a proud history in the south, beginning with the opening of the Invercargill Savings Bank in 1864.
-By the mid-1980s Southland's trustee bank was known as Trust Bank Southland, with informal 'community ownership'.
-In 1988 the banking industry in New Zealand was deregulated, and Trust Bank Southland was converted to a company, with the Trust Bank Southland Community Trust being formed to become the company's sole shareholder.
-This gave formal recognition to the community ownership.
+Over time, this movement evolved into a community-focused financial institution.
+By the mid-1980s, Southland’s trustee bank was known as Trust Bank Southland, with informal ‘community ownership’.

-The Finance Minister of the day, Roger Douglas, appointed Invercargill architect Bob Simpson as the Trust's inaugural chair, and 11 people of standing in their community as Trustees to govern the fledgling Trust.
-In making these initial (and subsequent) trustee appointments, the Minister looked to achieve a balance of skills and experience, as well as appropriate gender, ethnic, and geographical representation amongst the group.
+The Finance Minister of the day, Roger Douglas, appointed Invercargill architect Bob Simpson as the Trust’s inaugural chair, along with 11 respected community members as Trustees to govern the fledgling organisation.
+In making these appointments — and subsequent ones — the Minister aimed to ensure a balance of skills and experience, as well as gender, ethnic, and geographical representation.

 Our Brand History

-The Trust represents the people in the area previously served by Trust Bank Southland, which includes the Southland province as well as the Queenstown, Glenorchy, Arrowtown and Tapanui areas.
-In November 2019 the boundary between Community Trust South and Otago Community Trust was adjusted to include Milford Sound, Paradise, the whole Queenstown Ward area in the Community Trust South area, some minor adjustments were also made to align with current district and ward boundaries.
+Community Trust South represents the people in the area previously served by Trust Bank Southland, including Southland province, Queenstown, Glenorchy, Arrowtown, and Tapanui.
+In November 2019, the boundary between Community Trust South and Otago Community Trust was adjusted to include Milford Sound, Paradise, and the entire Queenstown Ward area, with minor changes made to align with current district and ward boundaries.

 history 1988 v2